 When you are ready, take out your novel and read it straight through, just as you would any other book.
 This should give you a clear idea as to which parts of the story are working, which parts aren’t, and what, and where, the main problems are.
 Time for draft two, and, perhaps, even draft three or four, who knows?
 Repeat the process for each draft, and when you have the manuscript as good as you can get it, structurally-speaking, you can edit it yourself, checking in particular for obvious typos and spelling mistakes.
 Then send it to your beta readers: fellow writers, friends and family whose judgement you trust and who will be honest with you.
 Once you have all the comments back from your readers, proceed to draft and self-edit number whatever we’re at.

-Now your manuscript is ready for a development edit.
+Now your manuscript is ready for a developmental edit.

-For more details on development (structural) editing, copy-editing and manuscript critiques, check out Book Nanny’s website at www.booknannyfictioneditor.com.
+For more details on structural and developmental editing, copy-editing, proofreading and manuscript critiques, check out Book Nanny’s website at www.booknannyfictioneditor.com.